tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

      dqa(dr1) = {< am1, s1, m1, r1 >}

-* An `Amendment` is proposed to replace the current value of the `dwc:scientificName` by the value "Apis" because Apis is the most similar valid name based on the Levenshtein distance in the Catalog of Life database using the software DwC-A Validator 2.0.
+* Example: An `Amendment` is proposed to replace the current value of the `dwc:scientificName` by the value "Apis" because Apis is the most similar valid name based on the Levenshtein distance in the Catalog of Life database using the software DwC-A Validator 2.0.

 ##### 4.4.4.5 Data Quality Report (normative)